-The Architectural Association’s satellite campus in Hooke Park, Dorset, is a laboratory for architectural research through 1:1 fabrication.
+The AA’s satellite campus in Hooke Park is Design + Make's laboratory for architectural research through 1:1 fabrication.

 The programme's core agenda is to advance the materialisation of architecture through the synthesis of advanced technologies, craft techniques, and deep understanding of natural material.
 The key proposition is that new digital design and fabrication technologies enable traditional making techniques to be re-invented as innovative and appropriate processes for architecture.
 Emerging tools such as digital 3D scanning, generative modeling and robotic fabrication provide new opportunities for replicating the feedback between natural geometry, material properties and designed form that had previously connected designer, maker and the artefact.